JoshIPT/ssh2all/README.md

 # ssh2all
 Run commands on multiple remote hosts over SSH

+# Successor
+The successor to this little tool is my SSH Commander tool.
+It is superior in every way.
+[Get it on Github](https://github.com/AthenaNetworks/ssh_commander)

 ## Requirements
 PHP CLI and sshpass are required.
 These can be installed on Debian-based systems by running:
 ```apt install php-cli sshpass -y```